-This month the English Court of Appeal case of The Rugby Football Union v Clark Smith Partnership Ltd and FM Conway Ltd EWHC 956 (TCC), provided a useful reminder of the need to take care when considering the rights of ‘co-insureds’ and other indemnified parties to a policy.
+This month the English Court of Appeal case of FM Conway Limited v The Rugby Football Union & Ors.
+EWCA Civ 418, provided a useful reminder of the need to take care when considering the rights of ‘co-insureds’ and other indemnified parties to a policy.

 In preparation for the 2015 Rugby World Cup, the Rugby Football Union (RFU) instructed contractors to undertake improvement works at Twickenham Stadium, including installation of high voltage power cables in buried ductwork.